 Because men and women are made up of a bit different human body organs and systems from each other, there will be instances when there is a separate test for men and a separate test for women when it comes to STDs.
 However, most of the tests that exist today can be used for both genders.

 The following are some of the more common procedures done when testing STD in women:

 A female patient is required to give a blood sample to the laboratory.
-The lab will analyze the sample and look for evidences of genital herpes, AIDS, HIV, Chlamydia, gonorrhea, and other sexually-transmitted diseases.
+The lab will analyze the sample and look for evidence of genital herpes, AIDS, HIV, Chlamydia, gonorrhea, and other sexually-transmitted diseases.

 Aside from blood, a patient might also be asked to provide swab samples from the infected area.
 Diseases such as pelvic inflammatory disease and bacterial vaginosis are just two of those STDs that will need discharge samples from a woman, and swabbing is the best way to do this.
 Other STDs that make use of this procedure are scabies, syphilis, HPV, trichomoniasis, gonorrhea, and Chlamydia.

 A pelvic exam is often performed to search for the infection.
-In this process, a medical professional looks inside and outside the vagina, takes swab samples, and examines them.
+In this process, a medical professional looks inside and outside the vagina takes swab samples and examines them.

 STD Testing In Men

 A male patient is encouraged to take an STD test once the early symptoms of an STD start to show.
 Lesions, sores, and itchiness in the genital area, anus, testicles, and thighs should not be ignored.
 These are signs that he should take seriously and should do something about as soon as possible.

 Urine tests are common for the first-timers, especially those that are potential gonorrhea and Chlamydia victims.
 Swabs are also done to detect syphilis and the two previously mentioned STDs.

 Blood tests are suitable to diagnose hepatitis, genital herpes, syphilis, AIDS, and HIV.